-- 1. Smooth the image with a 2D gaussian filter - 2.
+- 1. Smooth the image with a 2D Gaussian filter - 2.
 Compute the gradient of the result

-Computing the gradient magnitude with derivative of gaussian produces good results but it typically contains wide ridges around local maxima.
+Computing the gradient magnitude with derivative of gaussian produces good results that typically contains wide ridges around local maxima.

 To thin the ridges Canny proposed a non-maxima suppression approach.